lyzhang0113/mrz-scanner-docs-js/guides/mrz-scanner.md

 This user guide will walk you through a Hello World sample web application that scans MRZ documents using the MRZ Scanner JavaScript Edition SDK.
 We recommend using this sample as a reference when creating your own application.

-> [!TIP]
-> Please visit the [Introduction]({{ site.introduction }}index.html) page to learn about the MRZ document formats, the architecture of the MRZ Scanner with respect to other Dynamsoft products, and the system requirements of the MRZ Scanner JavaScript Edition.

 ## License

 ### Trial License